 The first task is the API to save the configuration of the fabric, while the second is to trigger the deployment of the fabric configuration.

-For these tasks, you may be introduced to the block
+For these tasks, you again use the block

 associated with them.